 Role of the WRJ Board

-- To be educated regarding the current work of WRJ and support the WRJ mission
+- To be educated regarding the current work and benefits of WRJ and support the WRJ mission.

-- Promotes WRJ: its purpose, programs, and projects
+- Promotes WRJ: its purpose, programs, and projects, locally and beyond.

-- Elects the executive committee every three years
+- Elects the WRJ Executive Committee every three years.

 Criteria for WRJ Board Service

-- A member of a WRJ sisterhood/women’s group in good standing or an individual WRJ member
+- You are a member of WRJ through a WRJ sisterhood/women's group in good standing and/or an individual WRJ member.

 Responsibilities of a WRJ Board Member